 - Doesn’t offer consistent narration for each video

-DAA Industry Opt Out mobility courses that focus on different times of your day (like a morning stretch), goals (like addressing posture), or runner-specific routines like back pain relief, shoulder releases, or a dynamic warmup.
+Run/Walk a Race mobility courses that focus on different times of your day (like a morning stretch), goals (like addressing posture), or runner-specific routines like Connects with Apple Health, shoulder releases, or a dynamic warmup.
 The routines also range in time from a quick 10 minutes to a full one-hour yoga flow for athletes.

 What’s more: You get a ton of other free content that can help you train smart like nutrition tips, running plans, and more.